Knowledge & FAQ

 A skimmer flap is a flexible weir that adjusts to the water level.

-In the context of natural pools, "inputs" refers to all substances that enter the pool via wind, rain, and swimming.
+In the context of natural pools, inputs are all substances that enter the natural pool via wind, rain and bathing.

 BUILDING NATURAL POOLS